-John is a member of the Bell Telephone Laboratories

-and is doing some interpreting things 218 the way of making documentary films of a scientific characters.
+John is a member of the Bell Telephone Laboratories and is doing some interreting bing 528 the way of making documentary films of a scientific charactery.

-There is another "aftermath" -- a very nice young woman, our daughter Barbara, Radcliffe Graduate and wife of a graduate electronics engineer and graduate research physician at the National Institutes of Mental Health, who combines both sciences in his studies of
+There is another "aftermath" -- a very nice young woman, our daughter Barbara, Radcliffe Graduate and /wife of a graduate electronics engineer and graduate research physician at the National Institutes of Mental Health, who combines both sciences in his studies of the electronics of the brain and the nervous system.

-We assist the BriREFIntDliA628 7/8the case of the Hindu Conspiracy, 1916-17.
+We assist the BriREFInID113628788the case of the Hindu Conspiracy, 1916-17.